Eddie Rickenbacker: Rickenbacker Motor Company

 RMC marketed its vehicle as "A Car Worthy of Its Name" and also used the Hat-in-the Ring squadron symbol.
 It was a high-quality mid-priced car, "up to the minute in every detail".
-RMC models sold for $1,500 to $2,000.[1]
+RMC models sold for $1,500 to $2,000.
 Because it "offers the least resistance to radio because of vibration", the Rickenbacker was selected to make the first transcontinental radio tour in June 1922.
 The next year, Leo Wood extolled its smooth ride in a pop song, "In My Rickenbacker Car".

 In mid-1923 Rickenbacker introduced his next innovation—four-wheel brakes.
 A decade earlier, he had benefited from these on the race track and wanted to make them standard on his commercial vehicles.
 However, his decision to make a mid-year introduction was costly.
 Rickenbacker blamed sales problems on a concerted industry media attack led by Studebaker.
 He said, "That broke me; it was more responsible for my going broke...than anything else."
 A second mid-year change in 1924 left RMC dealers feeling mistreated and taking a financial hit.
 In 1925, the Rickenbacker model 8 was the pace car of the Indianapolis 500.

 RMC declined when Rickenbacker failed to fully focus on RMC and continued work on aviation.
 In addition, the company's production engineer, Walter Flanders, died.
 Above all, the arrival of the less expensive, equally reliable Chrysler cut into the RMC market.
 As RMC sales dropped and leadership bickered, Rickenbacker resigned from his role as vice president and director of sales.
 In November 1927, the company went bankrupt.
 Because he was a founder, Rickenbacker was responsible for $250,000 of debt.

-Florida Airways
+Florida Airway

 While he was supposed to be focusing on RMC, Rickenbacker tried to achieve speed and distance records in aviation across the United States.
 His focus shifted to creating a light plane that would be affordable for private ownership.
 In January 1923, he announced the Glider Trophy, an annual worldwide contest he established to encourage experimentation with glider design.
-The trophy cost $5,000 to produce.
+The Trophy cost $5,000 to produce.

 In 1926, Rickenbacker started Florida Airways, with wartime comrade Reed Chambers.
 Investors in the company included Henry Ford, Richard C. Hoyt of the Hayden, Stone & Co. financial empire, and Percy Rockefeller.
 Ford's investment included supplying three new airplanes.

 Florida Airways began carrying airmail in April and passengers two months later, going between Miami and Jacksonville.
 However, Florida Airways was out of business before completing a full year of operations.
 It was a victim of the 1926 hurricane, the decline of the Florida real estate boom, and the failure of Tampa officials to deliver a promised airport.
 The company was purchased from receivership by Harold Pitcairn.